Pukaskwa National Park

 You can enjoy swimming in Pukaskwa Parks Canada.
 You can enjoy kayaking in sheltered bays and also go camping.

-This place is situated on the north shore and offers excellent hiking opportunities and gorgeous landscapes of Lake Superior.
+This place is on the north shore and offers excellent hiking opportunities and gorgeous Lake Superior landscapes.

 These are some essential things to carry while going to Pukaskwa National Park.